andventuree/openWorld/README.md

 ## Work in Progress
 ![Search results](assets/OpenWorldDataVisual.png)

-While I have successfully rendered D3 bubble visuals to the DOM, I have not added a tooltip yet to indicate the repository each bubble represents.
+While I have successfully rendered D3 bubble visuals to the DOM, I have not added a tooltip to indicate the repository each bubble represents.
 More to come!